-- 4.1 The Provider must check original copies of documentation (birth certificate or passport) to confirm a child has reached the eligible age on initial registration for all funded entitlements.
-A record of the date and the member of staff who has checked the documentation should be made on the SCC Declaration Form. - 4.2 The Provider must ensure that parents complete the SCC Declaration Form each funded period and fill in their address and postcode.
+- 4.1 The provider must check original copies of documentation (birth certificate or passport) to confirm a child has reached the eligible age on initial registration for all funded entitlements.
+A record of the date and the member of staff who has checked the documentation should be made on the SCC Declaration Form. - 4.2 The provider must ensure that parents complete the SCC Declaration Form each funded period and fill in their address and postcode.
 In the first funded period of attendance parents must also confirm that the name of the child is their full legal name (as stated on the birth certificate or valid passport).
-The Provider should not complete any of the information requested on the front page of the SCC Declaration Form. - 4.3 Where a child's name has been legally changed the Provider should see evidence of this before editing the child's record on the portal or updating SIMS (for schools). - 4.4 If you make a claim for funding for a child whose date of birth has not been recorded correctly, SCC may reclaim the funding paid for periods when the child was not eligible for the funded entitlement.

-4.5 Eligibility for funded early education for two, three and four-year-olds

-- 4.5.1 Three-year-olds (and two-year-olds who meet the eligibility criteria below) are entitled to 15 universal hours of funding from the start of the term beginning on or following the date set out below (these dates are consistent with those used for determining the start of compulsory education): - Children born in the period 1 January to 31 March: 1 April following the child's third birthday, or second birthday, as applicable - Children born in the period 1 April to 31 August: 1 September following the child's third birthday, or second birthday, as applicable
+The provider should not complete any of the information requested on the front page of the SCC Declaration Form. - 4.3 Where a child's name has been legally changed the provider should see evidence of this before editing the child's record on the portal or updating SIMS (for schools). - 4.4 If you make a claim for funding for a child whose date of birth has not been recorded correctly, SCC may reclaim the funding paid for periods when the child was not eligible for the funded entitlement. - 4.5 Eligibility for funded early education for two, three and four-year-olds - 4.5.1 Three-year-olds (and two-year-olds who meet the eligibility criteria below) are entitled to 15 universal hours of funding from the start of the term beginning on or following the date set out below (these dates are consistent with those used for determining the start of compulsory education): - Children born in the period 1 January to 31 March: 1 April following the child's third birthday, or second birthday, as applicable - Children born in the period 1 April to 31 August: 1 September following the child's third birthday, or second birthday, as applicable

-- Children born in the period 1 September to 31 December: 1 January following the child's third birthday, or second birthday, as applicable - All three and four-year-olds are eligible for 15 universal hours of funded childcare until they reach statutory school age, the funded period after the child's fifth birthday.

-These dates are consistent with those used for determining the start of compulsory education.

-- 4.5.2 The Provider should offer places to eligible two-year-olds on the understanding that the child remains eligible until they qualify for the universal entitlement for three and four-year-olds. - 4.5.3 SCC must ensure that a child has a funded entitlement place no later than the beginning of the term following the child and the Parent meeting the eligibility criteria for the funded entitlements.

-4.6 Funded Early Education for Two Year Olds (FEET)

-- 4.6.1 Two-year-olds are eligible for 15 hours of funded early years provision (FEET) if the family receives one of the following benefits: - Income Support - Income based Jobseeker's Allowance (JSA) - Income related Employment and Support Allowance (ESA) - Support through Part 6 of the Immigration and Asylum Act 1999 - The Guaranteed element of State Pension Credit - Child Tax Credit and have an annual income under £16,190 before tax - Working Tax Credit and have an annual income under £16,190 before tax - Working Tax Credit 'run-on' the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit - Universal Credit and have an annual net earned income not over £15,400.
+- Children born in the period 1 September to 31 December: 1 January following the child's third birthday, or second birthday, as applicable - All three and four-year-olds are eligible for 15 universal hours of funded childcare until they reach statutory school age, the funded period after the child's fifth birthday. - 4.5.2 Children who have been admitted to primary school and are attending a state-funded reception class are not entitled to any additional free hours outside their school reception class place.
+The child is entitled to a full-time place in the September following their fourth birthday. - 4.5.3 The provider should offer places to eligible two-year-olds on the understanding that the child remains eligible until they qualify for the universal entitlement for three and four-year-olds. - 4.5.4 SCC must ensure that a child has a funded entitlement place no later than the beginning of the term following the child and the parent meeting the eligibility criteria for the funded entitlements. - 4.6 Funded Early Education for Two Year Olds (FEET) - 4.6.1 Two-year-olds are eligible for 15 hours of funded early years provision (FEET) if the family receives one of the following benefits: - Income Support. - Income-based Jobseeker's Allowance (JSA). - Income-related Employment and Support Allowance (ESA). - Universal Credit, and your household income is £15,400 a year or less after tax, not including benefit payments. - Child Tax Credits (gov.uk) and have an annual household income up to £16,190 before tax. - The Guaranteed element of Pension Credit. - The Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit).